Rains ebb in western Maha; authorities gear up to prevent water-borne illnesses | Law-Order

 He also asked officials to conduct an assessment of losses of essential items in households damaged due to the flood waters.

-The state government on Tuesday said heavy rains and floods since last week claimed 45 lives in Satara and seven in Kolhapur.
+The state government on Tuesday said heavy rains and floods since the last week claimed 45 lives in Satara and seven in Kolhapur.
+Meanwhile, senior BJP leader Devendra Fadnavis visited Patan tehsil in Satara district, where at least 24 people died in separate landslide incidents in Ambeghar, Mirgaon, Dhokawale, and Kahir villages.

+Talking to reporters, he underlined the need to permanently rehabilitate all the people residing in the villages affected by the landslides.

+''Since the farmlands of these people have been affected in the landslides, there is a need to restore their farms also.
+At the same time, there is a need to rehabilitate all the people by way of building new houses for them at new locations of their choice,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)